-We may provide credit within the meaning of the Privacy Act to our customers in connection with the supply of our products and services (for example, if we bill your after supplying products or services to your business).
-If we share credit-related personal information about you with credit reporting bodies (CRBs) or other participants in the credit reporting system (including other credit providers), we are required to comply with the credit reporting provisions in Part IIIA of the Privacy Act, Privacy Regulation 2013 (to the extent it applies) and the Credit Reporting Privacy Code (CR Code).
+We may provide credit within the meaning of the Privacy Act to our customers in connection with the supply of our products and services (for example, if we bill you after supplying products or services to your business).
+If we share credit-related personal information about you with credit reporting bodies (“CRBs”) or other participants in the credit reporting system (including other credit providers), we are required to comply with the credit reporting provisions in Part IIIA of the Privacy Act and the Credit Reporting Privacy Code (“CR Code”).

-We collect, hold, use and disclose credit-related personal information for the purposes permitted by the Privacy Act, Privacy Regulation 2013 and the CR Code, including:
+We collect, hold, use and disclose credit-related personal information for the purposes permitted by the Privacy Act and the CR Code, including:

 The credit-related personal information that we may collect and hold includes: